vlandeiro/yakari/README.md

 uvx --from git+https://github.com/vlandeiro/yakari ykr demo
 ```

-will start a demo that showcases the different types or arguments and commands.
+will start a demo that showcases the different types or arguments and commands
-This demo doesn't run any actual command other than `echo` so it's safe to use
+supported by Yakari.
+This demo only run `echo` commands so it's safe to use
 anywhere.

 ``` bash